Proven-Paradox/shaper-system/Handbook.md

 ### Matches
 Any time your dice rolls comes up on the same number, that is considered a Match.
 Like Solid and Critical Hits, this has no significant implication by itself, but may cause something to happen due to other effects on the character.

+### Buff Tracks
+These are a way of measuring advantage or disadvantage in Offense or Defense.
+Unless you are in conditions that specify otherwise, you start every combat at level 0 in both tracks.
+Several different Abilities can affect this track, which provides appropriate benefits or downsides to every character in a unified way.

+#### The Offensive Track
+* **Level 3** - You make Offense rolls at Boon +4, and your Mental and Physical Offense increase by your [Hero Tier](#hero-tier).
+* **Level 2** - You make Offense rolls at Boon +3, and your Abilities that require Offense rolls cost 1 less HP or MP per Hero Tier.
+This cannot take an Ability’s cost below 1.
+* **Level 1** - You make Offense rolls at Boon +2.
+* **Level 0** - Normal, no changes.
+* **Level -1** - You make Offense rolls at Bane -2.
+* **Level -2** - You make Offense rolls at Bane -3, and your Abilities that require Offense rolls cost 1 more HP or MP per Hero Tier.
+* **Level -3** - You make Offense rolls at Bane -4, and your Mental and Physical Offense decreases by your Hero Tier.

+#### The Defensive Track
+* **Level 3** - Offense rolls made against you have Bane -4, and your Mental and Physical Defense increases by your [Hero Tier](#hero-tier).
+* **Level 2** - Offense rolls made against you have Bane -3, and you gain [Shield](#shield-x) equal to twice your Hero Tier at the start of your Turn.
+* **Level 1** - Offense rolls made against you have Bane -2.
+* **Level 0** - Normal, no changes.
+* **Level -1** - Offense rolls against you have Boon +2.
+* **Level -2** - Offense rolls against you have Boon +3, and you cannot gain Shield.
+* **Level -3** - Offense rolls against you have Boon +4, and your Mental and Physical Defense decreases by your Hero Tier.

+##### Duration
+Negative levels on the Buff Tracks have no duration, and must be removed via [Recover](#recover) or similar measures.
+Positive values begin decaying after 3 rounds.
+Receiving another increase along the corresponding Buff Track resets this timer.
+Once a buff track begins decaying, its level decreases at every [Round Start](#round-start).

+> For example, Cyrick casts [Fortify](#fortify) on himself in Round 1 of combat.
+If he does not gain another boost in his Defense Track by Round 4, his Defense Buff would begin decaying.
+On Round 3, he uses [Hold Fast](#hold-fast), boosting his Defense Buff to level 2 and resetting the decay timer to Round 6.
+At Round 6's start, Cyrick's Defense Track decreases to 1.
+If he does not receive another defense buff by round 7's start, the track will decay to 0.

 ## Positioning
 Knowing who you can reach and who can reach you is critical in combat, so these rules are here to help you keep up with the flow of a fight.